aditn/ece447/lab3/src/README.txt

 Hazard Distance Analysis:
 LW then any instruction: RAW hazard distance = 1
-An instruction that writes to a register, and then JR reads from the register directly after will cause a hazard: RAW hazard distance = 1

 The critical path is through the PC_EX register, actual branch_target_EX calculations, the flush module, the muxes that determine the new history state to write back to the BTB, and the BTB.
-The minimum clock cycle is 9.70 ns.
+The minimum clock cycle is 9.74 ns.
 The minimum clock cycles is of a similar time to the previous lab where forwarding was incorporated.

 We spent about 3 hrs on planning the design, 8 hrs capturing the design, 4